The Truth Behind Why Hearing Aids Cost So Much

 To contextualize this hearing aid patent pool, journalist Matt Stoller likens it to a 1900s patent pool between J.P.
 Morgan, GE, and Westinghouse, a pool that prevented competitors from producing electronic utilities.

 Adding to the limited competition, a person is required by the FDA to obtain a prescription for hearing aids.
 To some extent, this limitation makes sense.
 Anyone who has ever worn hearing aids is familiar with the extensive adjustment and fitting that requires an audiologist.
-However, the advanced technology of modern hearing aids allows a person to easily make their own adjustments via a smartphone.
+However, the advanced technology of modern hearing aids allows a person to easily make some of these adjustments on their own via a smartphone, especially if the hearing loss is the most common kind: mild-to-moderate, age-related hearing loss.

 Vertical Integration

-He writes, “If you have health insurance with, say, Aetna, and you need a hearing aid, Aetna will send you to a hearing aid manufacturer to tell you whether you need a hearing aid.
+He writes, “If you have health insurance with, say, Aetna, and you need a hearing aid, Aetna will send you to a chain of practices owned by a hearing aid manufacturer to tell you whether you need a hearing aid.
 Surprisingly, they often answer, ‘Yes, and you need an expensive one!’”

 Beyond insurance and health plans, the big manufacturers also own their own satellite hearing aid clinics and affiliate networks of audiologists.
 While most audiology clinics have independent names, they are often tied to specific manufacturers (which are in turn tied to certain health plans).